InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

 Specific instructions for validators are available in [Upgrade Procedure](#upgrade-procedure), and specific instructions for full node operators are available in [Guidance for Full Node Operators](#guidance-for-full-node-operators).

-Upgrade coordination and support for validators will be available on the #validators-verified channel of the [Injective Discord](TO-BE-DETERMINED).
+Upgrade coordination and support for validators will be available on the #mainnet-validators private channel of the [Injective Discord](https://discord.gg/zryDxdnf).

 The network upgrade can take the following potential pathways:
 1. Happy path
-Validator successfully migrates from injective-canary-1 to injective-canary-2 chain without purging the blockchain history and all validators are up within 1-2 hours of the scheduled upgrade.
+Validators successfully migrate from injective-canary-1 to injective-canonical-chain chain without purging the blockchain history and all validators are up within 1-2 hours of the scheduled upgrade.

 1. Not-so-happy path
-Validators have trouble migrating from injective-canary-1 to injective-canary-2 chain.
+Validators have trouble migrating from injective-canary-1 to injective-canonical-chain.
 This could be some consensus breaking changes not covered in upgrade handler, or compatibility issue of the migrated state with new injectived binary, but validators can at least export the genesis.

 1. Abort path
-In the rare event that the team becomes aware of unnoticed critical issues, Injective team will attempt to patch all the breaking states upgrade and provide another working binary within 36 hours.
+In the rare event that the team becomes aware of unnoticed critical issues, Injective team will attempt to patch all the breaking states and provide another official binary within 36 hours.
-If the chain is not successfully resumed within 36 hours, the upgrade will be announced as aborted on the #mainnet-validators channel of [Discord](TO-BE-DETERMINED), and validators will need to resume running injective-canary-1 network without any updates or changes.
-A new governance proposal for the upgrade will need to be issued and voted on by the community.
+If the chain is not successfully resumed within 36 hours, the upgrade will be announced as aborted on the #mainnet-validators channel of [Discord](https://discord.gg/zryDxdnf), and validators will need to resume running injective-canary-1 network without any updates or changes.
+A new governance proposal for the upgrade will need to be issued and voted on by the community for the next upgrade.

 # Migrations

-These chapters contain all the migration guides to update your app and modules to Injective Canary 2.
+These chapters contain all the migration guides to update your app and modules to Injective Canonical Chain.

-If you’re running a block explorer, wallet, exchange, validator, relayer, trading API server or any other service (eg. custody provider) that depends upon the Injective Chain, you’ll want to pay attention, because this upgrade will involve substantial changes.
+If you’re hosting a block explorer, wallet, exchange, validator, relayer, trading API server or any other services (eg. custody provider) that depend upon the Injective Chain, you’ll want to pay attention, because this upgrade will involve substantial changes.

 ## Preliminary

 Many changes have occurred to the Injective go-sdk and the Injectived application since the latest major upgrade (`injective-canary-1`).
 These changes notably consist of many new features, protocol changes, and application structural changes that favor developer ergonomics and application development.

 1. TO-BE-DETERMINED
 2. TO-BE-DETERMINED
 3. TO-BE-DETERMINED

-Validators should expect that at least 16GB of RAM needs to be provisioned to process the first new block on injective-canary-2.
+Validators should expect that at least 16GB of RAM needs to be provisioned to process the first new block on injective-canonical-chain.

 ## Major Updates